kubemq-io/gitbook-docs/learn/access-control/authorization.md

 ## How Permission Work

-When a client wants to perform an operation such as send data to a channel, subscribe to a channel, pull messages from a queue, Kubemq server checks whether the client has the permission to access the relevant resources and the action.
+When a client wants to perform an operation such as send data to a channel, subscribe to a channel, pull messages from a queue, KubeMQ server checks whether the client has the permission to access the relevant resources and the action.
 The client must have been granted the appropriate permission rule to complete the operation.

 Access control permission rule consists of 4 objects: